-We might not be able to maintain the listing of our securities on The NASDAQ Capital Market.
+We might not be able to maintain the listing of our securities on The Nasdaq Capital Market.

-We have listed our common stock on NASDAQ.
+We have listed our common stock on The Nasdaq Capital Market (Nasdaq).
 We might not be able to maintain the listing standards of that exchange, which includes requirements that we maintain our shareholders' equity, total value of shares held by unaffiliated shareholders, market capitalization above certain specified levels and minimum bid requirement of \$1.00 per common share.
-We do not expect to become profitable for some time and there is a risk that our shareholders' equity could fall below the \$2.5 million level required by NASDAQ.
-If we do not regain compliance with the minimum bid requirement or our shareholders' equity falls below \$2.5 million, it will cause us to fail to conform to the NASDAQ listing requirements on an ongoing basis, which in turn could cause our common stock to cease to trade on the NASDAQ exchange, and be required to move to the Over the Counter Bulletin Board or the "pink sheets" exchange maintained by OTC Markets Group, Inc. The OTC Bulletin Board and the "pink sheets" are generally considered to be markets that are less efficient, and to provide less liquidity in the shares, than the NASDAQ market.
+We do not expect to become profitable for some time and there is a risk that our shareholders' equity could fall below the \$2.5 million level required by Nasdaq.
+If we do not regain compliance with the minimum bid requirement or our shareholders' equity falls below \$2.5 million, it will cause us to fail to conform to the Nasdaq listing requirements on an ongoing basis, which in turn could cause our common stock to cease to trade on the Nasdaq exchange, and be required to move to the Over the Counter Bulletin Board or the "pink sheets" exchange maintained by OTC Markets Group, Inc. The OTC Bulletin Board and the "pink sheets" are generally considered to be markets that are less efficient, and to provide less liquidity in the shares, than the Nasdaq market.

-Due to the speculative nature of warrants, there is no guarantee that it will ever be profitable for holders of the warrants to exercise the warrants.
+Due to the speculative nature of warrants, there is no guarantee that it will ever be profitable for holders of our pre-funded warrants or common warrants to exercise the warrants.

 The warrants we have issued and outstanding do not confer any rights of common stock ownership on their holders, such as voting rights or the right to receive dividends, but rather merely represent the right to acquire shares of common stock at a fixed price for a limited period of time.
-Holders of the 2018 PIPE Warrants are entitled to purchase one share of our common stock at an exercise price equal to \$2.00 per share prior to the expiration of the five-year term on December 21 2023

-There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of the warrants, and, consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.
+There can be no assurance that the market price of the common stock will ever equal or exceed the exercise price of our pre-funded warrants or common warrants, and, consequently, whether it will ever be profitable for holders of the warrants to exercise the warrants.

-If securities or industry analysts do not publish research, or publish inaccurate or unfavorable research, about our business, our stock price and trading volume could declir
+If securities or industry analysts do not publish research, or publish inaccurate or unfavorable research, about our business, our stock price and trading volume could decline.